fw4spl-org/fw4spl-doc/Installation/src/MacOSXInstall.rst

     $ ninja all

 Launch an application
 -------------------------

 To build a specific or several applications the CMake argument ``PROJECTS_TO_BUILD`` can be set.
 Use ``;`` so separate each application name.

-After an successful compilation the application can be launched with the launcher program from a terminal.
+After an successful compilation the application can be launched with the *fwlauncher* program from a terminal.
-Therefore the profile.xml of the application in the build folder has to be passed as argument to the launcher:
+Therefore the profile.xml of the application in the build folder has to be passed as argument to the *fwlauncher*:

 .. code:: bash

-    $ bin/launcher Bundles/MyApplication_Version/profile.xml
+    $ bin/fwlauncher Bundles/MyApplication_Version/profile.xml

 Example:

 .. code:: bash

     $ cd ~/Dev/Build
-    $ bin/launcher Bundles/VRRender_0-9/profile.xml
+    $ bin/fwlauncher Bundles/VRRender_0-9/profile.xml

 .. note::